OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-04.md

 ## 2 Chronicles 4:15

-> and the one Sea with the twelve oxen under it.
+> and the Sea along with the twelve oxen beneath it.

 ---